dolphjs/docs/content/guide.md

 #### Architectures

 We try our best to be inclusive as possible hence the reason we have more than one architecture for Dolph projects: [spring](/architectures/spring) and [express](/architectures/express).
-The allow developers to write code based on thier preferences.
+This allow developers to write code based on thier preferences.

 >info **Note** Spring architecture is the recommended appraoch for building dolphjs applications because it has a lot of utilities, functions and features which could be used to speed up development time and give a better experience.